madooding/YupYupTheProject/README.md

 # Ans of heart

 ## About
-My Project in C Programming subject when i was studying in year 1 semester 2 Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang
+This is my project in C Programming subject when i was studying in year 1 semester 2 Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang

 ## Instructions